itsSayantan/git-journal/README.md

 - create - create a new journal.

+- delete <journal_id> - delete a journal with id: <journal_id>.

+- deleteall - delete all journal entries.

 - get <journal_id> - get a journal with id: <journal_id>.

 - getall - get all journal entries.